What is Louisiana's worker classification test in 2026?

 Photo: Ricky Beron via Unsplash · New Orleans, Louisiana

 Louisiana classifies workers under two concurrent legal tracks.
 For unemployment insurance, the Louisiana Workforce Commission applies the three-prong test in R.S.
 23:1472(12)(E): the employer must prove (A) the worker is free from control or direction, in fact and by contract; (B) the service is outside the usual course of business or its premises; and (C) the worker is customarily engaged in an independently established trade.
 All three must be satisfied.
 A separate common-law control analysis runs in workers' compensation cases under Louisiana Civil Code Article 2747.
 Pass one test, fail the other: both generate separate back-tax and contribution liability.
-Louisiana civil penalties for misclassification run $5,000 to $25,000 per violation.
+Louisiana misclassification penalties under R.S.
+23:1711(G) escalate per worker, $500 (first offense) to $2,500 (third or subsequent), on top of retroactive UI contributions.
 The DOL proposed a revised federal independent contractor rule on 26th February 2026, adding a third concurrent federal exposure.

 What is Louisiana's three-prong worker classification test under R.S.
 23:1472?